-EpiFix® Dehydrated Human Amnion/Chorion Membrane Allograft is intended for homologous use in the treatment of acute and chronic partial- and full-thickness wounds to modulate inflammation, enhance healing and reduce scar tissue formation.
+EpiFix® Dehydrated Human Amnion/Chorion Membrane Allograft is intended for homologous use in the treatment of acute and chronic wounds to provide a barrier, modulate inflammation, enhance healing and reduce scar tissue formation.

-• Modulates inflammation and reduces scar tissue formation
+• Acts as a barrier, modulates inflammation and reduces scar tissue formation

 • Platelet derived growth factor A and B promotes cell proliferation in connective tissue and enhances healing